chingyuhelen/concordancer/README.md

 ## Usage

-To get a file of sentences with keywords extracted from Chinese datasets:
+To get a file of sentences containing keywords, extracted from Chinese datasets:

 ```bash
 python print_sents.py 擦